caseypugh/helium-validator-k8s/README.md

 ## Extra tools
 Some very helpful tools to make your Kubernetes life easier:
 - [🐶k9s](https://github.com/derailed/k9s) - A must have!
 K9s provides a terminal UI to interact with your Kubernetes clusters.
-- [BotKube](https://www.botkube.io/) - BotKube is a messaging bot for monitoring and debugging Kubernetes clusters.
+- [BotKube](https://www.botkube.io/) - a Slack/Discord bot for monitoring and debugging Kubernetes clusters.

 # Cluster setup